saketkc/pysradb/README.rst

       -h, --help  Show this message and exit.

     Commands:
       download    Download SRA project (SRPnnnn)
-      gse-to-gsm    Get SRP for a GSE
+      gse-to-gsm  Get GSM for a GSE
       gse-to-srp  Get SRP for a GSE
+      gsm-to-gse  Get GSE for a GSM
+      gsm-to-srp  Get SRP for a GSM
+      gsm-to-srr  Get SRR for a GSM
+      gsm-to-srx  Get SRX for a GSM
-      sra-metadata  Fetch metadata for SRA project (SRPnnnn) srametadb     Download SRAmetadb.sqlite
+      metadata    Fetch metadata for SRA project (SRPnnnn) metadb      Download SRAmetadb.sqlite
+      search      Search SRA for matching text
       srp-to-gse  Get GSE for a SRP
       srp-to-srr  Get SRR for a SRP
       srp-to-srs  Get SRS for a SRP
       srp-to-srx  Get SRX for a SRP
+      srr-to-srp  Get SRP for a SRR
       srr-to-srs  Get SRS for a SRR
       srr-to-srx  Get SRX for a SRR
       srs-to-srx  Get SRX for a SRS
+      srx-to-srp  Get SRP for a SRX
       srx-to-srr  Get SRR for a SRX
       srx-to-srs  Get SRS for a SRX

 **************
 Demo Notebooks